 2 extra-large eggs

 2 1/2 teaspoons baking powder

 vanilla ice cream or whipped cream, optional

-1. Preheat the oven to 350 degrees.
+1. Preheat oven to 350 degrees.
 Slice plums in half and set aside.
 In a stand mixer, cream butter and sugar until fluffy, about 3 minutes.
-Add vanilla and eggs and mix again for 2 minutes.
-Add in the flour, cornmeal, baking powder, baking soda and salt, mix on low for 30 seconds.
+Add vanilla and eggs and mix again on high for 2 minutes.
+Add flour, cornmeal, baking powder, baking soda and salt, mix on low for 30 seconds.

-2. Add in the yogurt and milk, and mix on low for 1 minute.
+2. Add yogurt and milk, and mix on low for 1 minute.
 Do not over mix.
 In an iron skillet, add 6 tablespoons of butter and brown sugar, place over medium heat.
-When butter and sugar are melted and lightly bubbly, add the halved plums cut-side-down in the skillet.
+When butter and sugar are melted and lightly bubbly, add halved plums cut-side-down in skillet.

-3. Pour the batter over the top of plums and spread evenly.
-Place the skillet on a sheet pan and put in the oven to bake for 40-50 minutes, or until a toothpick comes clean.
-Remove the cake and let cool for 5 minutes.
-Loosen the perimeter with a table knife and invert onto a large plate or platter.
-Let the Upside Down Plum Cornmeal Cake cool to room temperature.
+3. Pour batter over top of plums and spread evenly.
+Place skillet on a sheet pan and put in oven to bake for 40-50 minutes, or until a toothpick comes clean.
+Remove cake and let cool for 5 minutes.
+Loosen edges with a table knife and invert onto a large plate or platter.
+Let cake cool to room temperature.
 Slice and serve with vanilla ice cream or whipped cream, if desired.
 Enjoy!